josephmontes/VAA/README.md

     - Note how the vertical pitch location coordinate, 'plate_z', is basically the same

-## List of pitchers with 7% 'Rate' or lower & wOBA < 0.350 on their 4-Seam Fastball
+## List of pitching seasons with a 7% 'Rate' or lower & wOBA < 0.350 on their 4-Seam Fastball

 | Season    | Player Name             | wOBA  | Next wOBA  |  Rate |
 |-----------|-------------------------|-------|-----------------|------|